Aquafina-water-bottle/jp-mining-note/README.md

     * Click on any image to zoom in (in a similar style to Discord)

 # Limitations
 * No support for mobile.
+(Currently working on basic Ankidroid support!)
 * Stylization is for my personal anki theme (default dark mode) and screen resolution (1920x1080).
   This will likely not have good HiDPI support.